-The student will be required to have a 3.0 GPA and complete the program within four years after his/her initial three credit hour classes in order to be recommended for the degree by the director of the Graduate Programs in Business.
+Students must complete coursework within four years of their admission to the MBA or MAOM program.
+Graduation requirements include completion of 36 semester hours of coursework (with a cumulative GPA of at least 3.0).
+Students must earn a grade of C or above in all courses.
+They may repeat courses to earn improved grades.
+Students must pay for courses each time they are taken.
 The recommendation for the degree is to be submitted to the Graduate Programs in Business Committee for approval and then submitted to the faculty for its approval.
 A list of recommended graduates is given to the Vice President and Dean of Academic Affairs for approval and to the President for conferring of the degree.

 Students are expected to attend all sessions of each course.
 If an absence is unavoidable, a student must discuss that absence with the professor.
 Additional assignments may be required of the absent student.
 In a similar manner students are expected to arrive for class on time.
 Any student who misses two class sessions in a single course will not be allowed to complete the course for credit.
 Students missing two class sessions for personal health or required work travel will have their tuition applied to the course when it is retaken.

 Evaluation of instruction